Link Search Menu Expand Document

 Dynamics / Anonymous Types

-This feature is being called DYNAMICS as it is enabling the dynamic capabilities if we are to use it on the context of an ORM.
-Therefore, do not get confused comparing the terminology against the dynamics within .NET ecosystem.
+This feature is referred to as DYNAMICS because it enables dynamic capabilities in the context of an ORM.
+This terminology is distinct from the dynamics concept within the .NET ecosystem.

 Querying a Data

-Use the Query operation and pass the target table as a literal string and a filter expression as an anonymous object.
+Use the Query operation with the target table as a literal string and a filter expression as an anonymous object.

 using (var connection = new SqlConnection(connectionString))